JakeC007/JakeC007.github.io/_copy/site-copy.md

 FILE:  aboutme.md
 NOTE:  Your research statement in your own voice.
 TEXT:
-I study how to make <strong>AI systems safer for young people</strong>.
-I'm a CS PhD researcher at the University of Chicago, working with <a href="https://www.marshini.net/">Marshini Chetty</a> at the <a href="https://airlab.cs.uchicago.edu/">Amyoli Internet Research Lab</a>, and my work asks three questions: <strong>who controls young people's information</strong>, <strong>how institutions govern AI use</strong>, and <strong>when young people want AI assistance</strong>.
-I combine empirical HCI, computational methods, and legal analysis to guide the design and governance of these systems.
+I study how to protect <strong>young people's privacy and safety</strong> in technologies they are required to use and those they choose for themselves.
+I'm a CS PhD researcher at the University of Chicago, working with <a href="https://www.marshini.net/">Marshini Chetty</a> at the <a href="https://airlab.cs.uchicago.edu/">Amyoli Internet Research Lab</a>.
+My research began with schools, where institutions make technology decisions on students' behalf, and now examines how these responsibilities change as young people use AI for schoolwork and personal support.
+I combine human-computer interaction, computational methods, and legal analysis to guide the design and governance of these systems.

 ---

 ## [ABOUT-INTRO-2]
 WHERE: Second paragraph, beside your headshot
 FILE:  aboutme.md
-NOTE:  The children's-privacy-as-throughline argument.
+NOTE:  How children's privacy led to youth AI safety.
 Links to /ai-safety.
 TEXT:
-My research in children's privacy grounds this work in questions about who collects data about children, under what conditions, and with what consequences.
-I examine how privacy protections inform AI governance for minors through rulemaking, EdTech procurement, and district policy.
-This includes asking what a youth-facing AI product's safety claims mean for the data it collects and who is accountable for its use.
-I also organize a <a href="/ai-safety">workshop series on youth AI safety</a> at ACM CHI and ASSETS to bring researchers together to study and inform the design of developmentally safe AI.
+Children's privacy is where my work started and what connects it.
+In K&ndash;12 schools I studied who collects data about students, under what terms, and what oversight exists.
+These questions become harder to answer when students use AI tools that no adult at their school selected or reviewed, whether for homework or for something personal.
+My current work asks what students expect to happen to that information, how schools write rules for AI, and when teens trust AI for safety advice at all.
+I also organize a <a href="/ai-safety">workshop series on youth AI safety</a> at ACM CHI and ASSETS.

 ---